Age: 14 months

-We are thrilled to formally announce that Gila (“hee-la” like the lizard!) is available for adoption!
-Gila – Gila Monster to her friends – is a 9 month old German Shepherd/Australian Shepherd mix.
+Gila (“hee-la” like the lizard!) is available for adoption!
+Gila – Gila Monster to her friends – is a 13 month old German Shepherd/Australian Shepherd mix.
 A well-meaning young family purchased her as a puppy, but they just couldn’t keep up with her energy level, and so she came to live with us.
-She weighs about 50 pounds, with room to grow.

 Gila is a very pleasant dog to be around.
 She is soft, but not at all sensitive.
 She is very much a people dog with good recall, and she is socially appropriate with dogs after a proper introduction.
 Gila is very interested in cats, and while she takes redirection well, we would prefer a no-cat home for her (or a home where the cats are kept separate).
 Gila LOVES children, and is incredibly gentle and sweet no matter the size or age of the human puppy she meets.

 Pictures don’t do this gorgeous girl justice.
 She is about 21” tall, and 40 or so pounds.
 She has no muscle, so she should fill out to be a little heavier.
 Gila is a fast dog with natural leaping abilities, and she appears to have natural collection and solid rear end awareness.
 She is longer like a GSD, but pops on her jumps like an Aussie.